 - A recruitment strategy that includes focus schools such as the University of Puerto Rico to help hire early-career employees and enable them to develop professionally.

 - Having a Hispanic employee population of 11.5%, compared to a benchmark of 8%, and having a low rate of attrition among Hispanic employees.

 - The inclusion of diversity in the company’s shareholder proxy statement.

-- The presence of a full-time diversity and inclusion team, with a chief diversity officer who reports directly to the CEO.
+- The presence of a full-time diversity and inclusion team and a chief diversity officer.

 “There’s a lot of progress that’s been made, but there’s a ways to go.
 I want to continue that journey so we can make things better.”